 For three years I wrote these monthly, 1000-word marina destination columns for 48 Degrees North until I had covered every marina in the Puget Sound.
 Doing this, I discovered that writing for regional magazines was a great way to build up some hefty bylines and hone my travel writing skills.

 Writing for boating magazines like 48 Degrees North provided me with enough credibility and confidence to pitch larger circulation national and international sailing magazines.
 Before long I was writing for boating magazines like Blue Water Sailing and Classic Boat.

 Here’s how I quickly moved up into better paying assignments by writing for boating magazines.
 In the midst of all these marina destination assignments, I was asked to cover a schooner rendezvous in Tacoma, Washington.

 Enthused, I rounded up three assignments: one for 48 Degrees North, plus an assignment with renowned UK publication Classic Boat, plus an assignment with a top shelf US national sailing magazine called Blue Water Sailing.
 Wow!

 By spending a morning touring through a couple dozen gorgeous historic tall ships and interviewing their captains and crew, I made some good money!

 One of the media reps I interviewed at the Schooner Rendezvous obviously liked the cut of my jib (sailing pun intended!)
-She invited us on a four-day luxury wine cruise to be held later that summer.
+She invited us on a four-day luxury wine cruise around the Puget Sound.
 All I needed was a print assignment, and Linda and I would get a complimentary 4-day wine cruise.

 I went home and pitched the wine cruise story to several regional magazines.
 The assignment I landed was for Washington Tasting Room, a state-wide wine magazine.